huggingface/blog/introducing-csearch.md

     </a>
 </div>

-### 1. Problems of the Existing Auto-regressive Decoding Methods
+### 1. Problems of the Existing Decoding Methods

-Text generation aims to generate most human-like text, is one widely used and core task in NLP.
-Recent years, the text generation has attracting increasing interest thanks to more and more available large-scale language models, such as [OPT](https://arxiv.org/pdf/2205.01068.pdf) and [GPT-J](https://github.com/kingoflolz/mesh-transformer-jax).
-These large-scale language models make the fluent and coherent generations possible.
-However, existing auto-regressive decoding methods limit their potentials for text generation.
+Natural language generation (i.e. text generation) aims at generating text that is human-like and it is one of the core tasks in NLP.
+With recent advance in generative pre-trained language models (e.g. [OPT](https://arxiv.org/pdf/2205.01068.pdf) and [GPT-J](https://github.com/kingoflolz/mesh-transformer-jax)), text generation has attracted increasing interest in the research community.
+While these large language models (LMs) have become increasingly powerful, existing decoding methods still limit their potentials in the task of text generation.

-To the best of our knowledge, existing auto-regressive decoding methods could be divided into two categories: deteriminstic and stochastic methods.
+Currently, these widely-used decoding methods could be divided into two categories: deteriminstic and stochastic methods.

 **Deteriminstic methods** aim to select the text continuation with the highest probability based on the model's probability distribution.
 The greedy search and beam search are two representive deteriminstic methods.